robertorcosta/azure-docs.pt-br/articles/virtual-machines/workloads/sap/high-availability-guide.md

    ![Figura 16: Alterar as regras do balanceamento de carga padrão do ASCS/SCS para o Azure Internal Load Balancer][sap-ha-guide-figure-3005]

-   _**Figura 16:** Alterar as regras de balanceamento de carga padrão ASCS/SCS para o balanceador de carga interna do Azure_
+   _**Figura 16:** Alterar as regras de balanceamento de carga padrão do ASCS/SCS para o balanceador de carga interno do Azure_

 ### <a name="add-windows-virtual-machines-to-the-domain"></a><a name="e69e9a34-4601-47a3-a41c-d2e11c626c0c"></a> Adicionar máquinas virtuais do Windows ao domínio